tjhasan/Bluetooth_Project/README.md

 This script will attempt to follow MAC Addresses from Windows 10 devices

 ## JSON Tester
 This script will make sure that the given JSON file does not throw errors in any of the tracking scripts.
+This script will also tell you which datapoint within the JSON file is giving the error to help mitigate it.